-- 2.14 It is necessary for the Council, as the competent authority under The Regulations, to undertake a Habitats Regulations Assessment, including Appropriate Assessment (AA), on any development that it is considered could lead to a likely significant effect on a European Site. - 2.15 The Council has undertaken HRAs on applications for many years as there has been an acknowledged significant effect from recreation since 2014, with new development providing mitigation packages.
-For the avoidance of doubt, a mitigation package will be needed for water quality and recreation for the vast majority of residential developments. - 2.16 It is incumbent on the applicant to provide all of the information necessary to undertake that assessment.
-When submitting planning applications, applicants will need to submit the following information to set out how any likely significant effects on Solent European Sites will be mitigated through the application: - A site-specific nutrient budget, using Natural England's methodology - A European Sites Mitigation Checklist (see Appendix A of this Position Statement) - 2.17 As part of the overall nutrient budget, development will be expected to achieve a maximum water use standard of 110 litres per person per day (l/p/p/d) which will be secured via two conditions.
-The planning conditions used are as follows: - 1.
-The development hereby permitted shall not be occupied until: - (a) A water efficiency calculation in accordance with the Government's National Calculation Methodology for assessing water efficiency in new dwellings has been undertaken which demonstrates that no more than 110 litres of water per person per day shall be consumed within the development, and this calculation has been submitted to, and approved in writing by, the Local Planning Authority; and

-(b) All measures necessary to meet the approved water efficiency calculation have been installed.
+- 2.18 It is necessary for the Council, as the competent authority under The Regulations, to undertake a Habitats Regulations Assessment, including Appropriate Assessment (AA), on any development that it is considered could lead to a likely significant effect on a European Site. - 2.19 The Council has undertaken HRAs on applications for many years as there has been an acknowledged significant effect from recreation since 2014, with new development providing mitigation packages.
+For the avoidance of doubt, a mitigation package will be needed for water quality and recreation for the vast majority of residential developments. - 2.20 It is incumbent on the applicant to provide all of the information necessary to undertake that assessment.
+When submitting planning applications, applicants will need to submit the following information to set out how any likely significant effects on Solent European Sites will be mitigated through the application: - A site-specific nutrient budget, using Natural England's methodology and calculator and the Council's occupancy calculator - If the application site's pre-development use is classified as an agricultural use within the calculator, evidence of the farm type for the past 10 years will need to be submitted to support the nutrient budget.
+This evidence could for example take the form of historic/aerial photographs or deeds of agreement, - A European Sites Mitigation Checklist - 2.21 In line with Natural England's methodology the Council has chosen the optional higher Building Regulations water use per person standard of 110 litres/person/day to be secured through a planning condition.
+The planning conditions used are therefore as follows: - 1.
+The development hereby permitted shall not be occupied until: - (a) A water efficiency calculation in accordance with the Government's National Calculation Methodology for assessing water efficiency in new dwellings has been undertaken which demonstrates that no more than 110 litres of water per person per day shall be consumed within the development, and this calculation has been submitted to, and approved in writing by, the Local Planning Authority; and - (b) All measures necessary to meet the approved water efficiency calculation have been installed.

 Reason: There is existing evidence of high levels of nitrogen and phosphorus in the water environment with evidence of eutrophication at some European designated nature conservation sites in the Solent catchment.
 The PUSH Integrated Water Management Strategy has identified that there is uncertainty as to whether new housing development can be accommodated without having a detrimental impact on the designated sites within the Solent.
 Further detail regarding this can be found in the appropriate assessment that was carried out regarding this planning application.
 To ensure that the proposal may proceed as sustainable development, there is a duty upon the local planning authority to ensure that sufficient mitigation is provided against any impacts which might arise upon the designated sites.
-In coming to this decision, the Council have had regard to Regulation 63 of the Conservation of Habitats and Species Regulations 2017, Policy CS11 of the Havant Borough Local Plan (Core Strategy) 2011, and Policy E14, EX1 and E12 of the Pre-Submission Havant Borough Local Plan.
+In coming to this decision, the Council have had regard to Regulation 63 of the Conservation of Habitats and Species Regulations 2017, Policy CS11 of the Havant Borough Local Plan (Core Strategy) 2011.

-2. At all times following occupation of the development hereby approved, all measures necessary to meet the approved water efficiency calculation shall be maintained so as to ensure that no more than 110 litres per person per day shall be consumed in the development in perpetuity.
+2. At all times following occupation of the development hereby approved, all measures for water usage within the submitted nutrient budget shall be maintained in the development in perpetuity.